TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_linux_multistage.md

 - DM firmware appimage for **DM R5**
 \endcond

-\cond SOC_AM6A2X
+\cond SOC_AM62AX

+This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on DM R5, MCU R5 and C75 cores from eMMC.

 The booting is done in 2 stages(2 bootloader applications).
  - The stage1 of the bootloader runs from the HSM RAM.
 It boots MCU R5 with RTOS/NORTOS application and initializes the DDR.
 Then it loads the stage2 of the bootloader to DDR and stats running it.

  - The stage2 of the bootloader boots Linux on A53 and then self loads DM firmware on the DM R5.

-The SBL uses 6 appimages
+The SBL uses 7 appimages
 - A Linux appimage containing the **Linux binaries (ATF, OPTEE, A53 SPL)**.
 - tiboot3.bin with **SBL stage1, TIFS, BoardConfig**
 - Appimage for **SBL stage2**
 - Appimage for **MCU R5**
 - Appimage for **HSM M4**
+- Appimage for **C75**
 - DM firmware appimage for **DM R5**
 \endcond

-The bootloader does SOC initializations and parses the multicore appimage present at 0x800000 in eMMC boot partition 1, splits it into RPRCs for each core applicable.
+The bootloader does SOC initializations and parses the multicore appimage present in eMMC boot partition 1, splits it into RPRCs for each core applicable.
 Each core is then initialized, RPRC image is loaded, entry points are set and the core is released from reset.

-For booting Linux, SBL parses the Linux appimage present at 0xA00000 in eMMC boot partition, splits it into individual linux binaries (ATF, OPTEE, SPL).
+For booting Linux, SBL parses the Linux appimage present in eMMC boot partition, splits it into individual linux binaries (ATF, OPTEE, SPL).
 SBL loads the Linux binaries, entry point is set to the start address of ATF and A53 core is released from reset.

+Refer \ref SBL_BOOTING_LINUX_EMMC for more details on the OSPI boot loader.

 # Supported Combinations